10 common social media marketing mistakes in pharma

 3. No content strategy or schedule

-Social media is an activity that can be started from day 1 without any kind of planning, and really, anything can be shared out to an audience.
-What usually happens with this approach though is that the substance of what is being shared becomes weak, or important events are overlooked.
+Social media is an activity that can start from day one without planning, and anything can be shared with an audience.
+What usually happens with this approach, though, is that the substance of what is being shared becomes weak, or significant events are overlooked.

 Why would someone continue to follow your brand when you are not giving them a reason to?